Steps for Getting on the Same Page After a Frustrating Exchange

 “How about if, rather than talking about what went wrong or trying to determine who is to blame, we try to understand each other’s feelings, be respectful of our differences and get on the same page with a) how to resolve the current problem, or b) how to get on the same page with a game plan for how handle situations like this in the future in a way that honors both of our feelings as much as possible.”

-6 – Invite her to talk about her expectations, saying something like:
+6 – Invite them to talk about their expectations, saying something like:

 “If it was just up to you and I was going to okay with whatever you want…